bakulski/EPID639_00_Base_Project/README.md

 In a future iteration, you can crosscheck and delete the unfiled packages against later class projects.

+## Try to change the global options

+Tools --> Global options --> Code --> Display --> Rainbow parentheses
+Tools --> Global options --> ?
+Unable to figure out how to change the defaul quarto markdown from visual editor to source editor.

 ## Files and descriptions:

 EPID639_00_Base_Project.Rproj  This is the R project directory containing relevant files.